NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 3. Keeping a Promise: Share a time when following through really mattered.

-4. Staying Kind Under Pressure: Explain how you stayed respectful in a tense moment.
+4. Staying Kind Under Pressure: Explain how you stayed respectful during a tense moment.

-5. Showing Respect to Everyone: Talk about treating all people with fairness, no matter what.
+5. Showing Respect to Everyone: Discuss treating people fairly in different situations.

 Inspiration from Others

-1. A Teacher Who Believed in Me: Share how their support made you try harder.
+1. A Teacher Who Believed in Me: Share how their support helped you grow.

 2. A Family Member Who Inspires Me: Describe what they do that pushes you to improve.

-3. A Friend Who Sets the Bar High: Talk about a friend who pushes you to do your best.
+3. A Friend Who Sets the Bar High: Talk about a friend who encourages your best effort.

 4. A Public Figure I Admire: Share what this person stands for and why it matters to you.